What Is Hepatitis B?

 Some carriers go on to develop chronic hepatitis B. Chronic hepatitis is an ongoing infection of the liver that can lead to cirrhosis.
 Cirrhosis, or hardening of the liver, causes liver tissue to scar and stop working.

 How Common Is Hepatitis B?

-Approximately 43,000 Americans contract hepatitis B each year, making infection with this virus about twice as common as infection with HIV, the virus that causes AIDS.
+Approximately 19,200 Americans contract hepatitis B each year.
 However, rates have greatly declined since the 1980's when around 208,000 Americans were infected each year.
 This decrease in infection rates is, in large part, due to the increased use of the HBV vaccine.

-It's estimated that up to 1.4 million people living with chronic hepatitis B in the U.S.
+It's estimated that up to 2.2 million people are living with chronic hepatitis B in the U.S.